Tailored games & innovative solutions

 Influencing Influenza teaches students and health care professionals the complexities and challenges of the public health environment during a realistically modelled influenza outbreak in an innovative, engaging and fun manner.

-Dutch and English versions are already available, with more localized versions for other countries being developed.
+Dutch, English and Austrian versions are already available, with more localized versions for other countries being developed.

 Play Your Part: Vaccine Ecosystem

 This stakeholder engagement game was developed to showcase the complexities of the vaccine ecosystem.
 While the many different stakeholders involved in the vaccine ecosystem (governmental organizations, media, civic societies, manufacturers etc.) all have their own goals, their shared goal is to keep the ecosystem healthy and viable.

 This game showcases the differences of the stakeholders involved, the impact of individual stakeholder actions on the ecosystem as a whole and the complexity and necessity of working together to guarantee the ecosystem’s health.

 The game has been played at the annual European Health Forum in Gastein.